 It’s a tough road, but with continued support and awareness, we can help ensure the survival of this incredible species.

-Q1: Are king cobras dangerous to humans, and a: Absolutely, king cobras are dangerous.
-Their venom can be lethal, and they can deliver a significant amount of it in a single bite.
+King cobras are dangerous to humans, absolutely.
+Their venom can be lethal, and a single bite delivers a significant amount of it.

 To stay safe, always keep your distance and never attempt to handle or provoke them.